Install Deb Package On Arch Linux Wiki

 jasonwryanjasonwryanInstall Deb Package On Arch Linux Wikipedia

-packages on arch, but you should also not use it instead of pacman
+dpkg for Arch exists.
+You should be able to install .deb packages on arch, but you should also not use it instead of pacman, so just use it for selected few packages.

 The default command looks like: